 Historic Downtown Durango Tourist Attractions

 Durango offers up a modern Southwest setting for travelers to enjoy these days, but before those innovative comforts and luxuries ever appeared, Durango was a mining and railroad town decidedly saturated in a wild west approach to living.
 Visitors today can still get a sense of what life must have been like in Durango once upon a time by visiting the historic downtown district.
 Complete with historic stops and modern galleries and restaurants downtown is a place dedicated to entertainment that also enjoys its title as a Nationally Registered Historic District.
 Here, it’s easy to grab a coffee and snack on southern fare before heading over to the Strater Hotel on Third Avenue which dates back to 1887.

 When the fresh powder falls, Durango becomes a tourist hot spot amongst those travelers with a passion for downhill fun.
 This is in large part thanks to the city’s proximity to the iconic Purgatory Ski Resort.
 It’s a must-try if you’re one for challenging mountainside adventures that can’t wait for snowfall totals to surpass expectations.
+A stay in our Purgatory cabins will result in many options for fun activities and exploration!
 Situated in the surrounding San Juan Mountains, Purgatory Resort is a mere 25 miles from downtown Durango.
 5 terrain parks and 10 lifts are defining features of this inviting resort which is made up of ancient glaciers and mesmerizing modern elements too.
 Guests are often thrilled to find there are 88 trails that maze their way through this resort which encompasses a breathtaking 1,360 acres of skiable terrain in total.

 Durango and Silverton Narrow Gauge Railroad and Museum